|

 Sergeants and the same expression was painted on the

-barrels of some of the 105mm guns of the artillery
+barrels of some of the

-battery.
-The battalion CO was Lieutenant Colonel Coad.
+CO was Lieutenant Colonel Coad.
+His S3 or Operations

-His S3 or Operations Officer was Major Phelan who would
+Officer was Major Phelan who would shortly become S3 at

-shortly become S3 at Brigade HQ.
-We listened to a
+Brigade HQ.
+We listened to a briefing on how the

-briefing on how the operation was to be conducted.
+operation was to be conducted.
+My chief interests

-two battalions were to move by helicopter in two lifts
+to move by helicopter in two lifts and how control was

-and how control was exercised particularly the final
+exercised particularly the final assault and the

-assault and the preliminary air and artillery
+preliminary air and artillery bombardment of the assault

-bombardment of the assault L Z (Landing Zone).
-The scope
+L Z (Landing Zone).
+The scope for cock-ups seemed

-arrived.
-The base camps of all three battalions of 173rd
+camps of all three battalions of 173rd

 Airborne Brigade were adjacent to each other around the